Fort Delaware

 HISTORY

-Pea Patch Island, located just across the river from New Jersey, was first used as a private hunting ground by a New Jersey resident Dr. Henry Gale as it was deeded to him through the state of New Jersey.
-In 1794, Pea Patch Island was discovered by a French military engineer, Pierre Charles L’Enfant who was surveying land for possible military defense sites.
+Pea Patch Island, located just across the river from New Jersey, was first used as a private hunting ground by New Jersey resident Dr. Henry Gale, as it was deeded to him through the state of New Jersey.
+In 1794, the island had been discovered by a French military engineer, Pierre Charles L’Enfant who was surveying land for possible military defense sites.

-Seeing this island as the perfect site for a defensive fort, the United States Army offered Dr. Henry Gale 30,000 dollars, which was a boatload of money at this time.
-Dr. Gale refused to sell as it was the principle of the thing.
-So, the determined men of the Army went to the state of Delaware who agreed and claimed the entire Delaware River and all the islands that exit there, that are “within a twelve mile circle around New Castle’s Court House.”
+Seeing it as the perfect site for a defensive fort, the United States Army offered Gale 30,000 dollars for it, a boatload of money at the time.
+Dr. Gale refused to sell, on principle.
+So, the determined men of the Army went to the state of Delaware, who claimed the entire Delaware River and all its islands “within a twelve mile circle around New Castle’s Court House.”

 In other words, Delaware had the right to claim the island and that New Jersey had no right to deed Delaware’s island to anyone.

-The first fort that was designed to be in a star shape had a rough start in 1819-1824 because the builders didn’t understand the challenges of building on marshy land.
-The piles were improperly installed and the marshy land was a big hindrance.
-43,000 bricks started to crack so they all had to be taken down.
-Finally a fort was built that worked, until a fire in 1831 burned it to rubble.
-This rubble didn’t go to waste as it was used to reinforce the sea wall that went around the island of Pea Pod.
+The first fort, designed in a star shape, had a rough start in 1819-1824 because the builders didn’t understand the challenges of building on marshy land.
+The piles were improperly installed and the marsh was a big hindrance.
+The 43,000 installed bricks started to crack, so they all had to be taken down.
+After that, a fort was built that worked, until a fire in 1831 burned it to rubble.
+Fortunately, this rubble didn’t go to waste, as it was used to reinforce the sea wall that went around the island of Pea Patch.

 Confederate soldiers captured at Gettysburg were the first southern guests at Fort Delaware.
-Just North of the Delaware Fort, their L shaped Barracks were built, along with barracks built for Union soldiers that were stationed at the fort.
-There was a hospital also built that treated all soldiers; Union and Confederate.
-The soldiers were fed twice a day, with enough untasty, not the greatest food to keep them alive.
-Fruits and vegetables were not available to them.
+Just North of the Delaware Fort, their L shaped Barracks were built, along with barracks for Union soldiers who were stationed there.
+A hospital was also built that treated all soldiers, Union and Confederate.
+They were fed twice a day, with enough untasty food to keep them alive.
+Fruits and vegetables were not available.

-Confederate privates and non-commissioned officers lived in these L-shaped barracks, while officers and commanders were kept inside the Fort where food and living conditions were of higher quality.
+Confederate privates and non-commissioned officers lived in these barracks, while officers and commanders were kept inside the Fort, where food and living conditions were of higher quality.

-A lot of folks in Delaware thought that the starvation orders were over the top and didn’t see this as humane treatment.
-At Fort Delaware, while the rations were cut in retaliation, the commander of Fort Delaware let the Confederate prisoners catch fish to supplement their diet.
+A lot of folks in Delaware thought the starvation orders were over the top and didn’t see them as humane treatment.
+At Fort Delaware, while rations were cut in retaliation, the commander of Fort Delaware let the Confederate prisoners catch fish to supplement their diet.

-Also, the kind folks in towns near Fort Delaware did send care packages to both the Union and Confederate solders; probably fresh fruit and vegetables, and other basic necessities.
-The scurvy deaths may have been higher if not for the generous care packages delivered.
+Also, the kind folks in towns near Fort Delaware sent care packages to prisoners on both sides, probably fresh fruit and vegetables, and other basic necessities.
+Scurvy deaths may have been higher if not for the generous care packages delivered.

-Battery Allen was named for a calvary officer, Robert Allen who died at the Civil War Battle at Gaines Mill.
-Battery Alburtis honors William Alburtis; killed in the Mexican-American War, Battery Dodd honored honored Captain Albert Dodd who also died at Gaines Mill Battle.
-Battery Hentig honors Calvary Officer Edmond Hentig who died in AZ fighting Native Americans in 1881.
+Battery Allen was named for a calvary officer, Robert Allen, who died at the Civil War Battle at Gaines Mill.
+Battery Alburtis honors William Alburtis, killed in the Mexican-American War, Battery Dodd honored honored Captain Albert Dodd, who also died at the Gaines Mill Battle.
+Battery Hentig honors Calvary Officer Edmond Hentig, who died in Arizona fighting Native Americans in 1881.

 During the summer of 1898, artillery soldiers from the 4th U.S. Artillery and volunteers from Company 1 of the 14th Pennsylvania Volunteer Infantry Regiment were stationed at Fort Delaware, ready to defend against Spain if need be.
 Their names are carved into the brick walls inside the fort.

-Again, a care-taking crew was left behind after the short-lived Spanish American War but not fully closed like before.
-Fort Delaware was still needed for defense.
-Fort Delaware and Fort Mott were serving as sub-posts during WW1, with the main defense site being Fort DuPont.
+Again, a care-taking crew was left behind after the short-lived Spanish American War, but the fort was not fully closed like before.
+It was still needed for defense.
+Fort Delaware and Fort Mott served as sub-posts during WW1, with the main defense site being Fort DuPont.

 Next to be taken away was the electrical wiring.
-Predictably, by the end of WW2, Fort Delaware was considered surplus property and sold back to the State of Delaware in 1947.
-In 1951, Fort Delaware State Park was created;including the entire Pea Pod Island.
-Delaware restored this faithful old lady, Fort Delaware; to be enjoyed by all and to remember the history of this fort.
+Predictably, by the end of WW2, Fort Delaware was considered surplus property, and was sold back to the State of Delaware in 1947.
+In 1951, Fort Delaware State Park was created, including the entire Pea Patch Island.
+Delaware restored the fort to be enjoyed by all and serve as an historical education museum.

-In 1999, it was discovered that beach erosion was threatening the foundation of Fort Delaware.
-The Army Corp. of Engineers got to work and and built a 3,500 ft sea wall during the winter of 2005-2006.
+In 1999, it was discovered that beach erosion was threatening the foundation of the fort.
+The Army Corp. of Engineers got to work and built a 3,500 ft sea wall during the winter of 2005-2006.
 This wall not only protects Fort Delaware, but also a huge migratory bird rookery.

 Fort Delaware State Park can be reached by the taking the Forts Ferry Crossing at Delaware City.